josephg/sharedb/docs/WireProtocol.md

 - (_uint32_) Version at which the cursor was moved.
 This will usually be the most recent document version the client knows about.
 - (_cursor_) The cursor data itself.
 For the text type, this is simply a _uint32_.

+The server usually doesn't reply to set cursor operations.
+It will when there's an error though.

+Errors:

+- __Doc is not open__: The client tried to set a cursor on a closed document
+- __Cursor at future version__: The version specified in the cursor set message was invalid

 Server to client set operations are slightly different:

 - (_uint32_) ID of the client whose cursor has moved